rieckpil/progmot/content/post/one-year-course-release.md

 I was looking for a lean technical setup that gives me full control over the course and audience.

-As my blog is running on WordPress, and I'm heavily usin the [Thrive Suite*](https://rieckpil.de/a/thrive-themes), I investigated their online course plugin: Thrive Apprentice.
+As my blog is running on WordPress, and I'm heavily using the [Thrive Suite*](https://rieckpil.de/a/thrive-themes), I investigated their online course plugin: Thrive Apprentice.

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
 The visitors also stay on my side, and I have full control over the content.